Heart disease - risk factors

 What is a Risk Factor?

 A risk factor is something about you that increases your chance of getting a disease or having a certain health condition.
-Some risk factors for heart disease you cannot change, but some you can.
+Some risk factors for CHD you cannot change, but some you can.
 Changing the risk factors that you have control over may help you live a longer, healthier life.

 Risk Factors you Cannot Change

-Some of your heart disease risks that you CANNOT change are:
+Some of your CHD risk factors that you CANNOT change are:

 - Your age.
-Risk of heart disease increases with age.
+The risk for CHD increases with age.

 - Your sex.
-Men have a higher risk of getting heart disease than women who are still menstruating.
+Men have a higher risk of getting CHD than women who are still menstruating.
 After menopause, the risk for women gets closer to the risk for men.

 - Your genes or race.
-If your parents had heart disease, you are at higher risk.
+If your parents had CHD, you are at higher risk.
 African Americans, Mexican Americans, American Indians, Hawaiians, and some Asian Americans also have a higher risk for heart problems.

 Risk Factors you can Change

-Some of the risks for heart disease that you CAN change are:
+Some of the risk factors for CHD that you CAN change are:

 - Not smoking.
 If you do smoke, quit.